Jjeje007/syuppod/README.md

 ### About logs and debug

 Daemon have several logs all located in /var/log/syuppod/\
-If you have troubles, check first /var/log/stderr.log and /var/log/debug.log (if debug is enable: -d)\
+If you have troubles, check first /var/log/syuppod/stderr.log and /var/log/syuppod/debug.log (if debug is enable: -d)\
 But the best way, is running by hand in a terminal (so not using /etc/init.d/).

-Daemon and terminal mode write sync, pull and pretend process logs to, respectively:\
+Daemon and terminal mode write sync and pretend process logs to, respectively:\
 /var/log/syuppod/sync.log\
-/var/log/syuppod/git.log\
 /var/log/syuppod/pretend.log

 All logs are autorotate.